AnTu2702/openshift-origin-multi-node-cluster/README.md

 ### Prepare ansible inventory file
 - Open ./ansible/ansible-hosts.yaml with an editor of your choice:
-- Optional: Update AMI-ID of Centos 7 image for eu-central-1 noted above (current latest image: "ami-9a183671")
+- Update AMI-ID of Centos 7 image for eu-central-1 noted above (current latest image: "ami-9a183671")
 - Paste the elastic-ip-addresses and related ec2-hostnames (your choice above) to the appropriate locations in that file

 ### Create S3 manually and upload ansible inventory file